-Oil wrestling is the hottest sport in Turkey.
+Oil wrestling is one of the most popular sports in Turkey.

-In the United States, two lubed men mounting each other in a park would probably be perceived as inappropriate.
+In the United States, two oily men wrestling each other in a park could probably be perceived as inappropriate.
 Luckily, that’s not the case in some other countries.
 In Turkey, for example, men oil up and grapple in the grass while thrusting their hands inside their partner’s leather trousers for a sport known as oil wrestling.

 What Is Turkish Oil Wrestling?

 The entire competition is based on contenders battling to shove their hands down their opponent’s pants, which are called kispet.
 While it may appear to be lawless their wrestling, there are rules to the game.
-For example, wrestlers are not allowed to take hold of their opponent’s nether region.
+For example, wrestlers are not allowed to take hold of their opponents.

-While mounting a lubed lad is typically an easy job, it’s much harder when your partner is trying to mount and pin you at the same time.
+While pinning an oiled lad is typically an easy job, it’s much harder when your partner is trying to top and pin you at the same time.
 According to the rules of Turkish Wrestling, the first fighter to have their “umbilicus exposed to heaven” loses the match.
 To win, you must keep your umbilicus (belly button) facing the ground at all times.

 Although the photos below are exciting in general, the most captivating factor is the level of physical comfort the men have in touching each other.
-In many cultures, that degree of male-on-male contact would be viewed as queer taboo.
+In many cultures, that degree of contact could be viewed as taboo.

 Scroll through 50 of our favorite oil wrestling photos.